brooklynschmidt/project2-attendeeum/README.md

 1. `git clone https://github.com/brooklynschmidt/project2-attendeeum`
 2. `cd project1`
 3. `npm install`
-4. `docker run --name mongodb -p 27017:27017 -d mongodb/mongodb-community-server:latest`
+4. `docker run --name mongodb -p 27017:27017 -d mongodb/mongodb-community-server:latest` Due to this step, you may need to change the MongoDB string that is used to connect to the DB.
 5. `npm start`

 # Instructions on How To Use The Application